vitorstabile/vitorstabile/README.md

 Despite worked as chemical engineer for eight years, I love everything that involves computing, technology and programming.

-In 2017, after having my first contact with MATLAB programming through my chemical engineer master's degree, I started to learning commercial and object oriented language like Java, C# and Python.
+In 2017, after having my first contact with MATLAB programming through my chemical engineer master's degree, I started to learn commercial and object-oriented language like Java, C# and Python.

-In march of 2017, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until January 2021, after I decided to move from Brazil to my mother origin continent...Europe.
+In March of 2017, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until January 2021, after I decided to move from Brazil to my mother origin continent...Europe.

 I want to help the community with simple tutorials teaching basic concepts in computer science that I learned by myself through books, courses and documentation.